senaoz/SWE-574/final-deliverables/individual_contributions.md

 ### Code Contributions

+Some of my code contribution is as below.

 #### 1. Community Platform (Full-Stack)

 The Community platform was my largest single contribution: a completely new subsystem I built across all three layers of the stack.
-Related requirements: FR-5.1, FR-5.2, FR-5.3 (community browsing, membership, and content).
+Related requirements: FR-5.1, FR-5.2, FR-5.3 (community browsing, membership, and content). https://github.com/senaoz/SWE-574/pull/446

 **Backend**
 - Designed and implemented the FastAPI router `community.py` (309 lines) with 10+ REST endpoints: list, create, get, update, delete, join, leave, get-members, update-member-role